Left Chevron

 Reporting a Medication Error

-Poison Look-alikes
+Poison Look-Alikes

-3a9297ca78720986dccc8a65ce802a33 MThe New Jersey Poison Information and Education System issued an alert about poisonings occurring when torch lamp oil (Tiki lamp oil) was mistaken for apple juice.
-In several unrelated incidents, individuals became critically ill, and one person died, after accidentally ingesting the oil.
-Lamp oils are particularly hazardous.
+In 2009, the New Jersey Poison Information and Education System issued an alert about poisonings occurring when torch lamp oil (Tiki lamp oil) was mistaken for apple juice.
+In several unrelated incidents, individuals became critically ill, and one person, an 84-year-old woman, died after accidentally ingesting the oil.
+Over the years, additional cases have been reported in New Jersey and other states.

-When taken by mouth, they can easily get into the lungs (due to their low viscosity) and cause pneumonia and death.
-The low viscosity allows for deeper penetration within the airway and more widespread coverage of the lung tissue.
-Stay safe.
-Read all labels before eating or drinking an item and be aware of how closely unsafe products may look to other (safe) products found around the home.
-Finally, never keep cleaning products or other hazardous materials stored near food.
+Here's what you can do: Read all labels before eating or drinking an item.
+Be aware of how products, not meant to be ingested, may look similar to other (safe) products found around the home.
+Finally, never store cleaning products or other hazardous materials near food.
 They should be locked away in a cabinet and not left out where they can be easily confused with food items.
+Once refilling torch lamps is completed, put the container back in it's storage location, away from food or drinks.

 More Safety Articles